Elena Cattaneo

 Elena Cattaneo (/it/; born 22 October 1962) is an Italian pharmacologist and co-founding director of the University of Milan's Center for Stem Cell Research.

-She is an internationally prominent Huntington's disease researcher and stem cell research advocate.
-She is internationally recognised for her major commitment to research ethics and research policy, and for increasing knowledge and engagement in research among the general public.
+She is a known Huntington's disease researcher and stem cell research advocate.
+She is internationally recognised for her commitment to research ethics and research policy, and for increasing knowledge and engagement in research among the general public.

 On 30 August 2013, she was appointed senator for life in the Italian Parliament.

 Biography

 Cattaneo was born in Milan.
 After graduating (summa cum laude) in pharmacy in 1986, she moved to Boston in the United States for a few years, where she specialized at the Massachusetts Institute of Technology.
 She studied neural stem cell differentiation in the area of the human brain associated with degenerative diseases under Professor Ronald McKay.
 Another of her mentors was Professor Anders Björklund of the University of Lund.
 Cattanaeo spent a short time with him in Sweden learning grafting techniques that could be used on stem cells.
 Returning to Italy she started her academic career in the University of Milan.
 She lived in Brugherio and worked in Milan.

 She is now full professor at the Laboratory of Stem Cell Biology and Pharmacology of Neurodegenerative Diseases in the Department of Biosciences of University of Milan.